Skip to content

 2. Other leave that has been taken or is scheduled to be taken by a Postdoctoral Fellow does not preclude eligibility for Parental Leave under this rule.

-9. Role of the Office of Equal Opportunity and Affirmative Action
+9. Role of the Office of Equal Opportunity and Title IX

 1. A Postdoctoral Fellow who needs an accommodation associated with a pregnancy, a pregnancy-related medical condition, or who experiences discrimination should contact the OEO.